-The best results can be obtained by combining three to twelve drops of natural oils such as lemon, lavender, eucalyptus, peppermint in a bowl that contains boiling water.
+Best results can be obtained by combining 3 to 12 drops of natural oils in a bowl that has boiling water.
 Breathe in deeply to inhale the steam for at least ten minutes.
 Steam inhalation is the best cure for sinus headaches, flu-related cold and cough and sore throat.

 For postnasal drip and cough, combining natural oils such as peppermint, cedarwood, lavender, and marjoram works best.
 Steam inhalation can be done three to four times a day.

 Put five to seven drops of the specific essential oil in a bowl of hot water.

 Gently lean over the steaming bowl with your head covered with towel.

 Breathe deeply through nostrils and close your eyes.

 Natural essential oils can be mixed with carrier oils and applied locally near the nostrils, throat, and chest.
 For coughs, massaging the chest and throat with a combination of Frankincense and Cedarwood is the best option.

 While Cypress, Helichrysum and peppermint aid in clearing the airways.
 If you suffer from sinus congestion, wash your hands then massage the sinuses with a mix-up tea tree oil with Cedarwood oil.
 You can try a combination of lavender and peppermint essential oils.